scottsb/recruiter-shame/README.md

    * It mandates significant areas of skill that the prospect does not possess (e.g., recruiting an engineer who has only used Ruby for a position that explicitly requires Java experience).
-   * It is at least two typical career levels off from any position the candidate has ever held (e.g., recruiting a senior architect as a mid-level developer).
+   * It is at least two typical career levels off from the candidate's recently-held positions (e.g., recruiting a senior architect as a mid-level developer).

 ### Recruitment sales criteria of shame